Félix Pollaczek: Education and career

+he was consulting teletraffic engineer to various institutions from 1933 onwards, including the Société d'Études pour Liaisons Téléphoniques et Télégraphiques (SELT) and the French National Centre for Scientific Research (CNRS).

-In 1977 was awarded the John von Neumann Theory Prize, although his age prevented him from receiving the prize in person.
+In 1977, Pollaczek was awarded the John von Neumann Theory Prize, although his age prevented him from receiving the prize in person.
 He was posthumously elected to the 2002 class of Fellows of the Institute for Operations Research and the Management Sciences.

+Personal life

 He married mathematician Hilda Geiringer in 1921, and they had a child, Magda, in 1922.
 However, their marriage did not last, and Magda was brought up by Hilda.
+Pollaczek became physicist László Tisza's father-in-law due to Magda's marriage.